vikiru/restasaurus/README.md

 | getRandomImages      | /api/v1/images/random/        | `count`                       | Returns a random number of images.
 Minmum of 1 and a maximum of 10         |

 > [!NOTE]
-> The API is currently configured to support only GET requests.
+> The API is currently configured to support only GET requests and responses from the API are only in `json` format.

 ## 🛠️ Tech Stack